Take the well-being survey and then schedule your remote appointment here:

 - Focused on well-being, and is not therapy.

 WahooWell (formerly the BASICS program) consists of a confidential well-being survey and follow-up, confidential one-on-one remote meeting(s) with a well-being facilitator.
 In your meeting you will have the opportunity to be heard, encouraged, and validated in a way that motivates you to accomplish personally meaningful goals.
+If you're interested in exploring well-being before a WahooWell appointment, visit the Guides for Well-being at UVA, created collaboratively by students and staff.

 What students are saying about WahooWell: